-In this week's Prioritizing Equity panel, Aletha Maybank, MD, MPH, moderates a post-election conversation focusing on centering equity in health policy 2020 and beyond, plus what needs to be critical priorities when it comes to advancing advance racial and health justice.
+In the Nov.
+12, 2020, Prioritizing Equity panel, Aletha Maybank, MD, MPH, moderates a post-election conversation focusing on centering equity in health policy 2020 and beyond, plus what needs to be critical priorities when it comes to advancing advance racial and health justice.

 - Rishi Manchanda, MD, MPH, president and CEO of Health Begins; Twitter: @RishiManchanda

 - Manisha A. Sharma, MD, FAAFP, co-founder of Vote Health 2020; Twitter: @dr_msharma

 - B. Cameron Webb, MD, JD, director of Health Equity Policy and Equity at University of Virginia School of Medicine; Twitter: @drcameronwebb

 Aletha Maybank, MD, MPH, AMA chief health equity officer and vice president

 Nov.
 12, 2020